alokxcode/cli-task-manager/README.md

 # **Task Manager CLI (tm)**

-A simple, fast, Linux-style **CLI task manager and mini file-system simulator** written in Go.
+A simple, fast, Linux-style **CLI task manager with mini file-system simulator** written in Go.
-Manage tasks, create folders, organize projects, navigate directories, and work just like a terminal — except every command starts with **`tm`**.
+Manage tasks, create diffrent files, organize projects, work just like a terminal — except every command starts with **`tm`**.

 Perfect for developers who like terminal workflows or want a lightweight, keyboard-driven task manager.